darylteo/vertx-gradle-plugin/README.md

 eclipse - generate a skeleton Eclipse IDE project

 assemble - builds the outputs, by default this is the module zip file.
-It can also include a jar file if produceJar
+It can
-          in gradle.properties is set to true.
-Outputs are created in build/libs. if pullInDeps in gradle.properties is set to 'true' then the modules dependencies will be automatically pulled into a nested mods directory inside the module during the build
+      also include a jar file if produceJar in gradle.properties is set to true.
+Outputs are created in build/libs.
+If pullInDeps in gradle.properties is set to 'true' then the modules dependencies will be automatically pulled into a nested mods directory inside the module during the build

-copyMod - builds and copies the module to the local 'mods' directory so you can execute vertx runmod (etc)
+copyMod - builds and copies the module to the local 'mods' directory so you
-          directly from the command line
+      can execute vertx runmod (etc) directly from the command line

 modZip - creates the module zip into build/libs